pruthwirajk/github-slideshow/_posts/0000-01-02-pruthwirajk.md

 ---
-layout: slide
+layout: slide New
-title: "Welcome to our second slide!"
+title: "Welcome to our NEW second slide!"
 ---
-Your text
-Use the left arrow to go back!
+I am Pruthwiraj.
+How are you all.

+Hope you like this...!!!
+See you soon...